Local Email Preview Servers: Architecture & Implementation for Modern Email Workflows

 Integration with CI/CD & Automated Pipelines

 To enforce consistency across builds, teams should integrate Automated Snapshot Testing directly into their CI pipelines.
 This approach captures DOM states and compares them against baseline renders, flagging regressions in table structures, VML fallbacks, or media queries before they reach staging.
-By exposing RESTful APIs or webhook endpoints, local preview servers can programmatically trigger validation scripts, parse HTML payloads, and return structured diff reports to pull request checks.
+Mailpit exposes a REST API that allows CI scripts to query, assert against, and purge captured messages programmatically.

 GitHub Actions Workflow Example